pantelis/artificial-intelligence/_sources/intro.md

 **Support** {octicon}`person;1em;sd-text-info`
 ^^^

-See Discord ticketing system.
-Open a ticket to request an assignment deadline extension, address a grading issue and other issues that require a by Staff or Professor.
+Discord ticketing system.
+Open a ticket to address a grading issue and other issues that require  a staff or professor response.
+All tickets are private between student and staff/professor.